-C-3.1 Weigh 10g air-dried finely crushed coir pith material and transfer into 500 ml beaker.
+C-4.1 Weigh 10g air-dried finely crushed coir pith material and transfer into 500 ml beaker.
 Add 200 ml water at 27 °C ± 2 °C. Mix the test sample thoroughly to ensure that it is homogeneous.
 Let the coir pith soak for 12 h, with occasional stirring.

-C-3.2 Read on Conductivity meter.
+C-4.2 Read on conductivity meter.

-D- 4 EXPRESSION OF RESULTS
+C-5 EXPRESSION OF RESULTS

-D- 4.1 Calculate the mean of the three readings that agreed and round to the nearest 1 dS/m of unit.
+Calculate the mean of the three readings that agreed and round to the nearest 1 dS/m of unit.

 ANNEX D